shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Enumeration/HTTP/HTTP Apache.md

 lynx http://<web-ip>
 ```

-Renders web pages in the terminal like `browsh`, but with less GUI.
+Renders web pages in the terminal like `browsh`, but with less GUI and easier to read.